tim-mcdonnell/ncaa-basketball-analytics/docs/development/phase01-mvp/01-api-integration.md

 ---
 title: ESPN API Integration
-description: Technical specification for ESPN API integration in Phase 1 MVP
+description: Technical specification for ESPN API integration in Phase 01 MVP
 ---

 # ESPN API Integration

-This document provides technical details for implementing the ESPN API integration component of Phase 1 MVP.
+This document provides technical details for implementing the ESPN API integration component of Phase 01 MVP.

-## Overview
+## 🎯 Overview

+**Background:** The project requires reliable NCAA basketball data collection to power all downstream analytics and predictions.

-The ESPN API integration component will establish a reliable data collection framework from ESPN's public and authenticated APIs, focusing on college basketball data.
-The component will handle authentication, rate limiting, error handling, and data validation, using asynchronous processing for efficient data collection.
+**Objective:** Establish a reliable data collection framework from ESPN's public and authenticated APIs, focusing on college basketball data.

+**Scope:** This component will handle authentication, rate limiting, error handling, data validation, and use asynchronous processing for efficient data collection.

+## 📐 Technical Requirements

-## Architecture
+### Architecture

 ```
 src/